 Of all the compounds found in cannabis plants, THC is one of the most well-known.
 Delta-8 THC has become quite popular because it is much like Delta-9 THC, a cannabinoid that’s known for its relaxing and euphoric effects.

 The similarities between these compounds lie in their names and chemical structures, but there’s one area where they differ: Delta-8 THC’s effects are less potent than those of the main psychoactive compound, Delta-9 THC.

-The compound can be derived from cannabis or hemp.
+Delta-8 THC can be derived from cannabis or hemp because it is naturally occurring on the cannabis plant.
 Because of the Farm Bills (see below), it’s legal to grow and refine hemp anywhere in the United States, which makes Delta-8 legal in some places where Delta-9 THC is disallowed.
 Here, you’ll learn more about this exciting THC variant.

 What’s the Difference Between Delta-8 and Delta-9 THC?

 Much like Delta-9 (regular) THC, Delta-8 binds to receptors in the body’s endocannabinoid system, producing a euphoric high.
 Delta-8 and Delta-9 are chemically similar in that their structures include double bonds.